phenopype/phenopype/README.md

 ```
 (if you have trouble installing opencv check [this](https://stackoverflow.com/questions/23119413/how-do-i-install-python-opencv-through-conda))

-To install phenopype to your local python environment directly from github, you can go via `pip`:
+To install phenopype to your local python environment directly from github, you should use `git` via `pip`:

 ```
-conda install pip
+conda install git pip
 pip install git+https://github.com/mluerig/phenopype
 ```